 Of course, we’re now in the age of Twitch, and the ability to stream your games is now a major part of the video gaming community (remember that time Twitch had 21M Unique Viewers During E3 2015?).
 But unless you have a capture card, streaming your Xbox One or PS4 gameplay is pretty lackluster.
 If EA were to build streaming in-game and provide more options and settings tweaks, it would be absolutely clutch.

-Having a skateboarding game on PC just doesn’t make sense (although, to be honest, we’re not entirely sure why).
-Still, one of the best aspects of the PC gaming community is its many modders.
-With mods recently making their way onto consoles, we can only imagine what sort of Skate 4 mods there would be.
-Spider-man skateboarding?
+One of the best aspects of the PC gaming community is its many modders, especially with a game like Skater XL.
+With mods now making their way onto consoles, though, we can only imagine what sort of Skate 4 mods there could be.
+Deadpool on a skateboard?
 Gravity tweaks?
 The sky’s the limit!

 One of the most annoying flaws in the Skate franchise is the inability to customize your deck’s griptape.
 Well, you COULD customize the grip tape, but it involved oversizing logos ridiculously.
 Skip the bologna, and just let us color our tape.